-You can use your LiveSchool behavior rubric to provide students with positive points when they practice SEL skills like self-awareness and self-management.
+You can use your LiveSchool Behavior Rubric to provide students with positive Points when they practice SEL skills like self-awareness and self-management.
 For more ideas on SEL strategies, please see:

 This structure is accessible and easy to understand, especially for younger grades.
 But it could also be limited since each expectation is tied to a specific location.
 Teachers may need to offer extra encouragement to keep that line in a single file when students cross from the hallway into the auditorium.

 Want a quick way to note that there was an announcement, comment, or update relevant to a student?
-Consider a section with 0-point behaviors that makes a note on a student's timeline to share with families:
+Consider a section with 0-point behaviors that makes a note on a student's Timeline to share with families:

 Do you have students that are working on skills for their Individualized Education Plans (IEPs)?
-Consider having a section devoted to their goals that captures how often they are expressing mastery of a specific skill:
+Consider having a category devoted to their goals that captures how often they are expressing mastery of a specific skill:

 Want to reward students for good attendance?
 Instead of making it a daily chore, consider marking it once at the end of the quarter.